 Mentor Match Program

 Participants in the Mentor Match Program are matched with a mentor or mentee(s).
 The nature of the mentor/mentee relationship is informal and not part of the organizational structure of an employee’s unit.
 In fact, we often try to match people who are not employed by the same division and sometimes mentors and mentees are in very different fields.
 The mentoring relationship is designed by the mentor and mentee based on their respective personal and professional goals.
-Some benefits of the Mentor Match Program include: meeting new people, learning about academic staff careers, career progression, strategies to manage work-life balance, and campus resources.
-We hope that the relationships expose employees who are new to campus to opportunities and perspectives beyond their own jobs.

 “Mentoring is to support and encourage people to manage their own learning in order that they may maximize their potential, develop their skills, improve their performance and become the person they want to be.”

-Eric Parsloe
+—Eric Parsloe

 Annual Program Timeline